ivanroguerre/personal-expenses-management/README.md

 This enhancement demonstrates the importance of handling edge cases thoughtfully in data-driven applications.
 By recognizing that percentage change is undefined when the baseline is zero, the implementation avoids misleading users with mathematically incorrect information.
 The use of TypeScript's union types (`number | null`) enforces proper null handling throughout the component tree, preventing runtime errors while enabling more informative UI states.
 This pattern of semantic nullability—using `null` to represent "not applicable" rather than forcing a numeric value—is a best practice for representing real-world data constraints in type-safe applications.

+#### Dashboard Daily Average Stat Evolution

+A descriptive enhancement focused on providing better context for the daily average expense statistic by showing the total count of expenses:

+**Initial State:**
+- Daily average expense card displayed calculated average amount
+- Description text was generic: "Por gasto diario" (Per daily expense)
+- No indication of how many expenses were used to calculate the average
+- Users couldn't quickly assess if the average was based on 1 expense or 10 expenses
+- Less transparency in the calculation methodology

+**Iterative Improvements:**
+1. **Extended ExpenseStats Interface** - Added support for today's expense count (`src/types/expense.ts`)
+   - Added `todayExpenseCount: number` property to `ExpenseStats` interface
+   - Provides type-safe access to the count of expenses for the current day
+   - Complements existing `averageTodayExpense` field for better context
+   - Maintains consistency with existing count fields like `currentMonthExpenseCount`

+2. **Enhanced Statistics Calculation** - Updated backend to return expense count (`src/lib/db/expenses.ts`)
+   - Modified `getExpenseStats()` function to include `todayExpenseCount` in return object
+   - Leverages existing `todayExpenses` array calculation (already filtered for current day)
+   - Simply returns `todayExpenses.length` alongside the average calculation
+   - No additional database queries or performance impact
+   - Reuses the same filtered data used for computing `averageTodayExpense`

+3. **Improved Card Description** - Enhanced user-facing text with dynamic count display (`src/components/dashboard/stats-cards.tsx`)
+   - Changed from static "Por gasto diario" to dynamic template literal
+   - New description: `De un total de ${stats.todayExpenseCount} ${stats.todayExpenseCount === 1 ? 'gasto' : 'gastos'}`
+   - Displays "De un total de 1 gasto" for single expense (singular form)
+   - Displays "De un total de X gastos" for multiple expenses (plural form)
+   - Grammatically correct Spanish with proper singular/plural handling
+   - Provides immediate transparency about the sample size used for averaging

+4. **Enhanced Data Transparency** - Users now have complete context for the daily average metric
+   - Clear understanding of whether average is based on few or many expenses
+   - Helps users assess the reliability and representativeness of the average
+   - Particularly valuable on days with unusual spending patterns
+   - Example: "€45.50 - De un total de 3 gastos" tells users the average is from 3 transactions
+   - Better decision-making support when reviewing daily spending habits

+This enhancement demonstrates the value of providing contextual information alongside calculated metrics.
+By showing both the average amount and the count of expenses, users gain a more complete picture of their daily spending patterns.
+The implementation efficiently reuses existing calculations and maintains grammatical correctness through conditional rendering, showcasing attention to both technical efficiency and user experience details.
+This pattern of pairing aggregated statistics with their underlying data points is a UX best practice in analytics dashboards.

 #### Dashboard Redirect Buttons Evolution

 A key usability improvement focused on enhancing navigation from the dashboard to the expenses list: